grisu/gricli/src/main/resources/help/commands/help.md

+The command syntax presented in the help files has the following format:

+	command_name <required_argument> [optional argument]

+A command may have multiple required and optional arguments.

 Command:	help [keywords]

 Prints this help message or a help message for a certain command, topic or global variable.

 Parameters:

-    keywords	: A whitespace seperated list of keywords.
+    keywords	: A whitespace separated list of keywords.

 Usage:

     help